 Cooking potatoes in the crock pot is so convenient – no need to heat up the oven and make the kitchen hot!
 Just wrap in foil, throw potatoes in the crockpot, and make sides on the grill!
 If you like this recipe, you’ll also love our hearty crockpot mac and cheese!

 I hate to use the oven in the summer.
 This is something I can throw in the crock-pot in the morning and have dinner ready in the evening.
+This great idea really is an easy baked potato recipe,.

 How To Make Crock Pot Baked Potatoes